nbuggia/baron-blog/README.md

 Instructions for: <a href="http://support.godaddy.com/help/article/422/forwarding-or-masking-your-domain-name">GoDaddy</a>,
 <a href="http://www.namecheap.com/support/knowledgebase/article.aspx/385/77/how-do-i-set-up-url-forwarding-for-a-domain">NameCheap</a>, etc

-###Create New Post
+###Create New Article

 	$ rake new
 	Title: My Blog Title

-This command creates a new blog post with the current date in your
-<code>drafts/</code> folder.
+The easiest way to create a new article is to use the helper comand in the rake file as show above.
+It will automatically create a new article for you with the current date.

-To create a new post, you simply create a new text file in your favorite editor.
-Simply save the file somewhere in your <code>articles/</code> folder in the format of <code>YYYY-MM-DD-article-title.txt</code>.
+You can also create a new article manually by saving a text file with a filename in the following format:

+	YYYY-MM-DD-article-title.txt

+Where <code>YYYY-MM-DD</code> is the articles data of publication with.
 Where YYYY means the year in 4 digits, MM means the month in two digits and DD means the day of the month in 2 digits.

-**Attributes**
+Writing the Article:

 The first few lines of the file are where you can place attribute value pairs in YAML format (e.g. <code>my_attribute: 'attribute'</code>).
 Add two new